tmds/Tmds.Ssh/DESIGN.md

     void Append(Sequence);                  // Extracts data from other sequence and adds it to this sequence.
     // Reader API
-    void Remove(int);                       // PipeReader.AdvanceTo (Removes data from the front of the Sequence) ReadOnlySequence<byte> GetReadOnlySequence();     // Allows the Sequence to be read, e.g. by SequenceReader ReadOnlySequence<byte> ExtractReadOnlySequence(); // Extracts data from the Sequence
+    void Remove(int);                       // PipeReader.AdvanceTo (Removes data from the front of the Sequence) ReadOnlySequence<byte> AsReadOnlySequence();      // Allows the Sequence to be read, e.g. by SequenceReader ReadOnlySequence<byte> ExtractReadOnlySequence(); // Extracts data from the Sequence
     // Pooling
     Dispose(); // return to pool